No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 ### Conceptual Topos Named as 概念位相論 / Conceptual Topology
 This theory, named 概念位相論 or Conceptual Topoloy, was proposed by **No Name Yet Exist**.

+Meaning no longer escapes.
+It circulates within the morphic fibration.
+We, once again, govern the topology of meaning.

 GitHub: https://github.com/No-Name-Yet-Exist/Conceptual-Topology<br/>
 Note: https://note.com/xoreaxeax/n/n3711c1318d0b<br/>